Robin van Kampen

 Robin van Kampen (born 14 November 1994) is a Dutch chess grandmaster.
 At the age of 14, he won the Dutch U20 Championship.
 He achieved his grandmaster (GM) title at the age of 16 years, 8 months and 17 days.
 Van Kampen has represented the Netherlands at the 2013 European Team Chess Championship, and at the 41st and 42nd Chess Olympiad.
+Van Kampen is a research analyst at Caption Partners in New York as of July 2020.

 Chess career

 Robin van Kampen was born in the Netherlands in the city of Blaricum and brought up in Bussum.
 He began playing chess at the age of seven and competing in club chess at the age of 8.

 Dutch Youth Chess Championships

 Robin van Kampen was Dutch youth champion for four consecutive years: in the under 12 division in 2006, under 14 in 2007, under 16 in 2008 and under 20 in 2009.
 This year-after-year domination of all Dutch players in his division class was punctuated with his 2009 victory matching Jan Timman's 1966 record for youngest ever Dutch Champion in the under 20 section.
 He was coached by Pascal Losekoot from 8 to 11 years of age.